 - Stop cycle of pain and disease in the mouth

 - Help create a beautiful set of teeth to the patient’s liking

 - Reduce bad breath stemming from diseases in the mouth

 First, the patient will come in for a panoramic x-ray that will allow doctors to assess the level of damage in the mouth.
 An x-ray will show how damaged teeth are within the mouth and if root canal therapy is necessary.
 Then the gums will be examined to see if there is any periodontal disease that needs to be treated.
 Once the tooth structure and gums have been examined, doctors will turn to cosmetic evaluation, determining what cosmetic alteration is wanted (e.g. whitening).
 After the patient has been diagnosed, dentists will create a treatment plan that will address all the patient’s medical needs.
 Surgeries like gum restoration and root canal therapy will likely be done first, followed by dental implants and cosmetic alterations.
-By the end of full mouth reconstruction, patients are expected to have a healthy and beautiful mouth.
+By the end of FMR, patients are expected to have a healthy and beautiful mouth.

 What is the recovery process like?

 When procedures in full mouth reconstruction are completed you will need to recover before further treatment is given.
 The dentist may prescribe antibiotics and/or pain medication to aid in the recovery process.
 Depending on the procedure, the patient may need to eat soft foods or have drinkable meals until they recover.
 Once full mouth reconstruction is complete, it is important to maintain good dental health by brushing teeth twice a day and flossing regularly.
 It’s also important for patients to go to dental checkups and have their teeth cleaned.

 What Medical Conditions can Full Mouth Reconstruction help Address?